tristanbatchler/TwilightGroveOnline/README.md

 - [x] Refactor level parsing code - ~add interface to implement `ToGameObject()`? `ToDB()`?~
     - Added some structs in `/internal/central/levels` to help
         - importing to DB and memory from a packet message, and
-        - importin to memory from the DB
+        - importing to memory from the DB
 - [x] Press G to pick up items when standing on them
 - [ ] Storing items in the player's inventory, both on the server and in the database
 - [ ] Displaying the player's inventory on the client
 - [ ] Dropping items from the player's inventory onto the ground
+- [ ] Disable camera zoom while scrolling inside inventory/chat
+- [ ] Disable cursor keys changing between chat and inventory
+- [x] Fix nameplate positioning
+- [ ] Make ground items respawn after a while